Deep work.

 See: Flow State Conditions

-Name the task, not the slot.
+Name a task, not the slot.
 "Deep work, 9am" is easy to sacrifice when something comes up, because nothing specific is lost.
 "Write the first draft of the Q2 board update, 9am" is harder to let go of, because there's a named thing being abandoned.
-Specificity also matters at the start of the session — knowing exactly what the output is supposed to be means you start working immediately rather than spending the first 20 minutes deciding.
+Specificity also matters at the start of your session, knowing exactly what the output is supposed to be means you start working immediately rather than spending the first 20 minutes deciding.

 See: Specificity Effect, Zeigarnik Effect

 Front-load it.
 The earlier in the day, the more decision-making capacity you have available to defend the block against competing demands.
-Research by Wieth and Zacks also shows that analytical performance peaks at chronotype-optimal windows — for most people, this is earlier in the day, though not for everyone.
+Research by Wieth and Zacks also shows that analytical performance peaks at chronotype-optimal windows.
+For most people, this is earlier in the day, though not for everyone.
+If you don't know it already, you can find out your working chronotype below.

 Find your optimal window: Chronotypes and Productivity

 Keep it away from meetings.
-A block immediately before a meeting fills up with preparation and the mental background noise of what's coming.
+A block immediately before a meeting fills up with preparation and mental background noise.
 A block immediately after a meeting carries the attention residue of that meeting into the first 20-30 minutes of the session.
-Buffer time on both sides isn't optional — it's what makes the block actually usable.
+Try to avoid blocking focussed time either side and ensure that you include buffer times either side of meetings so that your work is accurately reflected.

 See: Buffer Time and Transition Periods

 Don't over-schedule it.
-Newport is clear: very few people can sustain more than four hours of genuine deep work per day.
+Newport is clear that very few people can sustain more than four hours of genuine deep work per day.
 Most people starting out should aim for 90 minutes.
-The instinct to block six hours on a clear Monday and expect deep work throughout is how people burn out on the practice within two weeks.

 See: The Planning Fallacy

-A developer with a 9:30am stand-up, an 11am check-in, and a 2pm 1:1 doesn't have three 30-minute meetings.
-They have three meetings that break the day into windows of roughly 90 minutes each — with the actually usable concentration time inside each window significantly shorter, because the preparation before each meeting and the attention residue after it eat into both ends.
+Say for instance your typical day involves a 9:30am standup, an 11am check-in, and a 2pm 1:1.
+This isn't simply three 30-minute meetings.
+These 3 calls break the day into windows of roughly 90 minutes each, with the actually usable concentration time inside each window significantly shorter, because the preparation before each meeting and the attention residue after it eat into both ends.
 What looks like a day with plenty of working time often has less than two hours of genuine deep work availability in it, distributed across fragments that each require rebuilding context from scratch.

-This isn't an unusual calendar.
-It's a typical one.
-And it goes a long way toward explaining why knowledge workers in meeting-heavy environments routinely feel busy and underperform relative to their ability at the same time.
+This is typical for knowledge workers, and it explains why people with meeting-heavy calendars routinely feel busy and underperform relative to their ability at the same time.

 See: Buffer Time and Transition Periods

-The answer isn't usually to eliminate meetings.
-It's to batch them — to create full days or half-days with no meetings at all, and to treat those as structurally protected rather than aspirationally protected.
-A standing rule (Tuesdays are no-meeting days, always) requires far fewer individual decisions to maintain than a weekly intention to protect time when possible.
+By batching these meetings, you'll create full days or half-days with no meetings at all.
+These are structurally protected times that help promote deep work.
+A standing rule (e.g.tuesdays are no-meeting days, always) requires far fewer individual decisions to maintain than a weekly intention to protect time when possible.

 How to know if it's actually working

-Most people block the time, sometimes complete the session, and have no real view of whether the practice is producing results over time.
+Most people block the time, sometimes complete the session, and then have no real view of whether the practice is producing results over time.
 Whether the blocks are being eroded week by week.
-Whether the weeks that felt most productive shared structural features.
+Whether the weeks that felt most productive shared structural features with each other.
 Whether the gap between scheduled and completed deep work is growing or shrinking.

-Teresa Amabile's research — across 12,000 working diary entries from 238 people — found that the single biggest driver of a good working day was making meaningful progress in the work.
-Not praise, not incentives.
-Progress.
-The weekly view that shows what actually moved, not just what was planned, is what turns a deep work practice into something that compounds rather than just continues.
+Teresa Amabile's research across 12,000 working diary entries found that the single biggest driver of a good working day was meaningful progress, not necessarily praise or incentives.
+The weekly report is how that progress becomes visible and actionable over time.

 See: Progress Principle, Self-Monitoring and Progress Tracking, Reflection and After-Action Reviews